 Yea, you want to reach as many people as possible, have a wide audience base.
 But the truth is that you cannot be everybody’s brand, so don’t even try, else, you would spread yourself too thin.
 The ‘know your audience’ factor comes into play here.

 Your product or service cannot be for everybody.
-Therefore, trying too hard to be the apple of everybody’s eyes will backfire at you.
+Therefore, trying too hard to be the apple of everybody’s eyes will backfire on you.
 First, you will no longer be able to target the right audience whose pain point you can solve.
 This means you will lose your target audience.

 Secondly, because you are targeting no one in particular by targeting everybody, you prevent both new and existing customers from patronizing you.
 Because you will be trying to enhance certain areas to please certain segments or water down some sections to please a handful of people.
 You end up alienating a lot of people rather than building a larger audience.